 Last Updated on July 11, 2022

-To point out the pitfalls in today’s cyber liability insurance landscape, a recent episode of The Virtual CISO Podcast features Eric Jesse, Partner at Lowenstein Sandler LLP.
-Hosting the show is Pivot Point Security CISO and Managing Partner, John Verry.
+To share advice on SMBs’ top cyber liability insurance questions, a recent episode of The Virtual CISO Podcast features Eric Jesse, Partner at Lowenstein Sandler LLP.
+John Verry, Pivot Point Security CISO and Managing Partner, hosts the show.

-What’s the role of cyber liability insurance from a risk mitigation standpoint?
-This blog post shares essential guidance: 80/20 Cyber Security, Part 4—The 3 “Damage Control” Controls
+Where does cyber liability insurance fit within an overall cyber risk treatment program?
+See this blog post for info: 80/20 Cyber Security, Part 4—The 3 “Damage Control” Controls